microsoft/live-share/welcome/welcome-owner.md

 ### 3. Start a collaboration session

-Simply click "Share" within your tool and you'll get a link that allows others to join in your collaboration session.
+Open a folder, project, or solution, and simply click "Share" within your tool and you'll get a link that allows others to join in a collaboration session on the contents of the related folders.

 ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)